Start9Labs/hello-world-startos/README.md

 > **Tip:** You can also install the hello-world.s9pk using **Sideload Service** under the **Embassy > Settings** section.

-## Verify Install
+### Verify Install

 Go to your Embassy Services page, select **Hello World**, configure and start the service.
-Then, verify it's interfaces are accessible.
+Then, verify its interfaces are accessible.

 **Done!**